 In its Characterization Phase (Phase I) SWP confirmed that the Southwest Region offers significant potential for storage in mature oil fields and coal seams, in addition to other sedimentary formations.
 In the Validation Phase (Phase II), pilot-scale geologic projects were designed to characterize and test areas of high CO2 storage potential in the region, via enhanced coal bed methane (ECBM) extraction and enhanced oil recovery (EOR).
 In addition, one terrestrial storage research and pilot study was performed to leverage the large amount of potential CO2 uptake sources within the region.
 The program was designed to determine best management practices for carbon storage in croplands and rangelands, and explore carbon market opportunities.

-During its Development Phase (Phase III), SWP, with an industrial partner engaged in an Enhanced Oil Recovery (EOR) project, will closely monitor the injection and post-injection period of a million tons of carbon dioxide.
+During its Development Phase (Phase III), SWP in partnership with Chaparral Energy, an industrial partner engaged in an Enhanced Oil Recovery (EOR) project, will closely monitor the injection and post-injection period of a million tons of carbon dioxide.
 Going forward, Phase III will be guided by the Office of Fossil Energy’s focus on utilization in CCUS, with EOR being a key method of CO2 sequestration that will deliver economic incentives.